 In recent years, the number of publicly available Wi-Fi hotspots has increased significantly.
-We have reached a point in time where public Wi-Fi in coffee shops, restaurants and hotels has moved beyond ‘nice to have’ to ‘expected’ and choices of destination are often being decided by Wi-Fi availability over and above quality of food, drink and accommodation.
-With this increased availability, including other areas such as public libraries, airports, railway stations and onboard public transport, so are the risks increased; something not widely understood.
+We have reached a point in time where public Wi-Fi in coffee shops, restaurants and hotels has moved beyond ‘nice to have’ to ‘expected’ and choices of destination are often being decided by Wi-Fi availability over and above the quality of food, drink and accommodation.
+With this increased availability, including other areas such as public libraries, airports, railway stations and on board public transport, so are the risks increased; something not widely understood.

 If public Wi-Fi is the only option available, the following suggestions will strengthen your security posture and reduce risks.

 A VPN establishes an encrypted connection to an Internet server.
 Communication with the Internet is through this server instead of directly through public Wi-Fi.

 The public Wi-Fi router will only see the encrypted connection between your PC, tablet or telephone and the VPN server.
 Encryption doesn’t stop interception of traffic, but considering the effort required to decrypt the data against the reward which may be available from doing so, unless a specific person is a target for particular reasons, an attacker is likely to choose an easier target.

 If you were to log in to your bank, for example, the request is encrypted and sent to the VPN server.
 The public Wi-Fi only sees the encrypted connection.
 The VPN server connects to the bank.
 The bank, at this point, sees the VPN server, including the IP address of the VPN, not the IP address from your device.
 Up to the moment when you need to login to specific services, the VPN allows you to browse the Internet anonymously.